 Day trading may seem like the perfect way to earn a few extra bucks.
 Even though the success rate of this form of trading is comparatively low.

-A record number of amateur traders are now making the most of their spare time by trying their hand at stock market investing.
+A record number of amateur traders are now making the most of their spare time by trying their hand at stock market investing and searching for the best time to trade.

 Unfortunately, only a few of them will experience any real success.
 Most of the trader or think that day trading is a successful way to invest.
 But what few people are being told is that they run an equal risk of experiencing big losses.